FOCUSED TRAINING: 1 CE HOUR

 Studies show that Cognitive Behavioral Therapy is highly successful in treating children with School Refusal – at a one-year follow-up, the majority of children who completed treatment were attending school.

-In this 1-hour webinar, you will learn why it’s important to understand how a child may be avoiding school to solve a problem, the warning signs to watch for, how to set realistic goals, and the specific steps to take to help the child get back to school.
+In this 1-hour training, you will learn why it’s important to understand how a child may be avoiding school to solve a problem, the warning signs to watch for, how to set realistic goals, and the specific steps to take to help the child get back to school.

 Frequently Asked Questions